Hotchkiss Type Universal

 The Hotchkiss "type Universal" is a submachine gun manufactured in France after World War II.
-It was originally designed as a semi-automatic police carbine but a full automatic version was made.
+It was originally designed as a semi-automatic police carbine, but a full automatic version was made.
 It fires from a closed bolt.
-Its most unique feature however is that it folds up into a very compact package and unfolds easily and relatively quickly.
+Its most notable feature is that it folds up into a very compact package and unfolds easily and relatively quickly.
 The semi-automatic version was exported in very limited numbers to many countries.
 Many were also exported to Venezuela and Morocco.